Bieber thrills his local fans in Indians’ 6-2 win over Halos

 ANAHEIM, Calif.
+(AP) — The chants of “Let’s go, Bieber!” rolled out of the Angel Stadium stands before Shane Bieber had even thrown a pitch.
+The raucous cheers continued all night long, and they culminated in that rarest of baseball honors: a curtain call for a visiting player.

+Although the Cleveland Indians were on the road, Bieber was at home — and the kid from Laguna Hills definitely pitched like it.

-(AP) — Shane Bieber pitched seven stellar innings of five-hit ball in his first career start at his hometown stadium, and rookie Yu Chang hit his first major league homer in the Cleveland Indians’ 6-2 victory over the Los Angeles Angels on Monday night.
+Bieber threw seven stellar innings of five-hit ball in his first career start at his hometown stadium, and rookie Yu Chang hit his first major league homer in the Indians’ 6-2 victory over the Los Angeles Angels on Monday night.

+Bieber (14-7), the Indians’ All-Star right-hander, is an Orange County native who grew up 20 minutes away from the ballpark where he collected Rally Monkey dolls as a kid.

+“I got a little bit nostalgic pregame in the bullpen (when) they were playing Train, ‘Calling All Angels,'” Bieber said, referring to the Angels’ long-standing pregame theme song.
+“Just a lot of memories here.
+That was definitely special for me.”

-Bieber (14-7), the Indians’ All-Star right-hander, is an Orange County native who graduated from high school in nearby Laguna Hills, California.
-He had dozens of raucous fans repeatedly chanting his name from a section behind the visitors’ dugout at the Big A, and the All-Star Game MVP struck out eight Angels without a walk while allowing only one run for the first time since July.
+This homecoming was well attended, too: Bieber had dozens of raucous fans — “at least 150 that we know of,” he said — repeatedly chanting his name from a section behind the visitors’ dugout at the Big A. Bieber’s parents organized tickets for much of the turnout from his hometown and from UC Santa Barbara, where the walk-on matured into a fourth-round draft pick.

+The All-Star Game MVP struck out eight Angels without a walk while allowing only one run for the first time since July.

-Bieber retired 17 of his final 18 hitters, and his cheering section serenaded him with “Let’s go, Bieber!” chants throughout the night.
+Bieber retired 17 of his final 18 hitters, and his cheering section serenaded him throughout the night.
 He even took a road curtain call after finishing the seventh inning with his eighth consecutive out.

+“No, I’ve never seen that,” Cleveland manager Terry Francona said.
+“It didn’t get in the way of his pitching, and it was kind of cool to see.
+I know how fond we are of him, but I thought it was a pretty cool moment.”

 Chang hit a three-run homer and Jason Kipnis had a two-run shot for the Indians (84-61), who pulled right behind Oakland (84-60) for the second AL wild-card spot with their first back-to-back wins in September.